Skip to content

 OAuth is backed by SQLite tables (oauth_clients, oauth_tokens) for persistence across restarts.

-Run without auth for development:
+Run without auth for local development only:

 bash